Resident Services

 Do I have to stay in the program for five (5) years?

 No, each program is voluntary.
 You may choose to voluntarily withdraw from the program at any time.
-(NOTE: PH program participants will be required to transfer to a different unit upon voluntary withdrawal)

 Can I change my goal(s) after program enrollment?